jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 ## Review & check preinstalled sw and drivers

 1. Review preinstalled sw & drivers
-2. uninstall bloatware (todo - titus debloater? https://github.com/ChrisTitusTech/winutil )
+2. Uninstall bloatware (todo - titus debloater? https://github.com/ChrisTitusTech/winutil )
 3. Turn off system services I don't need
-4. update windows and drivers
+4. Update Windows and drivers
-5. check tat all necessary drivers are installed and work
+5. Check that all necessary drivers are installed and work
 6. Run ookla speedtest on all network inferfaces

 ## Desktop icons - organize

-## Install programs that are not in winget
+## Install programs that are not in Winget

 - Ryzen master
 - AMD chipset drivers
 - AMD adrenaline
 - OCCT + license

-## Install VMware workstation pro (or VirtualBox)
+## Install VMware Workstation Pro (or VirtualBox)

-## Tun the initPC script again and check for errors resp. apps that did not install
+## Tune the initPC script again and check for errors resp. apps that did not install

 # TODO

 - Do some research on how Sync your settings work in Windows and set it up
-- adjust ClearType text
+- Adjust ClearType text
 - play around with fractional scaling
-- adjust text size
+- Adjust text size
-- download additional fonts
+- Download additional fonts
-- study this - in order to automatize more: <https://learn.microsoft.com/en-us/windows-hardware/get-started/?view=windows-11>
+- study this - in order to automate more: <https://learn.microsoft.com/en-us/windows-hardware/get-started/?view=windows-11>
 - Optimizations from <https://www.youtube.com/watch?v=RswaXcWWCo0> and <https://www.youtube.com/watch?v=uCVc-7z-toE>